-Finally, on March 13, 1998, a second magnetic survey was conducted by the Navy in the area of the original L-41 magnetic anomaly.
-Again, this survey did not confirm the L-41 magnetic anomaly.
-On the basis of this and the other unsuccessful attempts to verify the original reading, the L-41 magnetic anomaly was concluded to have been an error (SSPORTS 1998a).
-It was attributed to one or more of the following factors: edge effects, operator or instrument error, rainy conditions, or near-surface construction debris that were later removed.
+On the basis of these unsuccessful attempts to verify the original reading, the conclusion was reached that the L-41 magnetic anomaly of December 1997 was an error (SSPORTS 1998a).
+This error was attributed to one or more of the following factors: edge effects, operator or instrument error, rainy conditions, or near-surface construction debris that were later removed.
 This conclusion was confirmed when a 0.9-m (3-ft) wide by 4.6-m (15-ft) deep test pit dug at the location of the L-41 magnetic anomaly on April 15, 1998, found no buried objects.